 The Basingstoke Canal News (BCN) is the Society’s quarterly newsletter, available on-line and in printed form to members

 Each issue contains news as well as other information and illustrated articles about the Canal and the Society.
 The current BCN editor is Roger Cansdale.
-Click here to view the latest edition available on-line.

 To receive your printed copy of the 24-page A5 colour magazine, please refer how to join the Society.